murtonen/champagneRelease/design_plan.md

             -   Store the calculated score with the opening data.
         -   The result is a list of available, non-conflicting future rare openings, potentially ranked by preference.
 Identify the soonest one(s).
             -   **Sorting:** Keep sorting primarily by time to find the *next* opening.
 The score will be displayed.
+            -   **Final Selection:** Filter the sorted list to keep only openings with `preference_score >= 2`.
+Return the first 1-3 openings from this filtered list.

 ## 4. Technology Stack